02abhishekchoudhary/45-day-frontend/CSS/motes.md

 Specificity: an algorithm which determines which CSS selector has the strongest match
 Origin: the order of when CSS appears and where it comes from, whether that is a browser style, CSS from a browser extension, or your authored CSS
 Importance: some CSS rules are weighted more heavily than others, especially with the !important rule type

+# Specificity:

+Think of specificity as a hierarchy that determines which style declaration is ultimately applied to an element.

+-> A universal selector (\*) adds no specificity, leaving its value at the initial specificity of (0,0,0).

+-> An element (type) or pseudo-element selector adds element-like specificity which increments the C component by 1.

+The following examples have an overall specificity of (0,0,1).

+Type selector

+div {
+color: red;
+}
+Pseudo-element selector

+::selection {
+color: red;
+}

+-> ID selector
+An ID selector adds id-like specificity which increments the A component by 1, as long as you use an ID selector (#myID) and not an attribute selector ([id="myID"]).

+In the following example, the specificity is (1,0,0)

+#myID {
+color: red;
+}